ethereum/trinity/docs/release_notes/trinity.rst

 - `#636 <https://github.com/ethereum/trinity/pull/636>`_: Feature: Run UPnP Service as an isolated plugin
 - `#617 <https://github.com/ethereum/trinity/pull/617>`_: Feature: Expose certain peer pool events and move RequestServer into an isolated plugin
 - `#646 <https://github.com/ethereum/trinity/pull/646>`_: Feature: Log the gap time between the imported header and now; don't blast screen with logs when regular syncing a lot
+- `#704 <https://github.com/ethereum/trinity/pull/704>`_: Bugfix: Header syncing is now limited in how far ahead of block sync it will go
 - `#617 <https://github.com/ethereum/trinity/pull/617>`_: Performance: Upgrade to new Lahja version with improved performance

 v0.1.0-alpha.25